Mike3rd/mturko_vercel/content/page/toby2.md

 (Right 9)

 > The Chicken Man tossed Toby a treat,
 "For my favorite street dog – take a seat and eat!"
 Finley meowed, "We’ve got BLOCKS TO GO, it's getting dark!"
 Toby CHOMPED-CHOMPED-GULPED – " Let's cut through the park!"

-Illustration:
-- Chicken Man winking, wearing a "BEST BIRD COOK" hat
-- Finley tapping paw impatiently
-- Cheezy eyeing the tip jar

-Bonus Idea:
-- Add a speech bubble from Toby:
-  - "Worth it!" with chicken grease on his muzzle.

-Interactive Prompt:
-- "Sniff the page!
-What's your pup's favorite smell?"

 ---